-When the Baptist Union began to wobble over biblical inerrancy, Charles Haddon Spurgeon withdrew from it so that the influence of a lifetime would not be cast on the wrong side of the debate.
+When the Baptist Union began to wobble over biblical inerrancy in the 19th century, Charles Haddon Spurgeon withdrew from it so that the influence of a lifetime would not be cast on the wrong side of the debate.
 It seems that Peterson’s influence of a lifetime will be cast on the wrong side.
 He does not believe in separating from brethren in error, exalting his ordination vows to submit to his brethren over his ordination vows to be faithful to the teaching of Scripture.
 There comes a point when one must ask if one’s ordination vows are asking too much of a person.
 Martin Luther wrestled with such an issue over monastic vows of celibacy, and the Bible won his conscience.
-He forged a pathway from the opinion of the pope of Rome to the collective opinion of the pope of Rome and his college of cardinals, moving from the pope ill-informed to the pope better informed, and when this proved ineffective he appealed to a general council.
+He forged a pathway from the opinion of the pope of Rome to the collective opinion of the pope of Rome together with his college of cardinals, moving from the pope ill-informed to the pope better informed, and when this proved ineffective he appealed to a general council.
 He was summoned to appear before the diet of Worms, called by the holy Roman emperor, and when the debate took place, he concluded with his Reformation battle cry that biblical teaching had won his conscience in the absence of any argument to the contrary.
 Similarly Athanasius stood ‘against the world’ in defending the divinity of Christ from Arianism.
 We need more international Reformers.

 Comment on Peterson’s changing views continues, but in practice it is little different from the well-worn pathway of denominational decline in which churches fail to heed the apostle Paul’s advice: ‘The things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also’ 2Tim 2:2.